AsmaaMHadir/DocuMatic/README.md

 # DocuMatic

- **DocuMatic** generates a markdown page containing documentation of your repository's code.
+ **DocuMatic** rolling your sleeves up to get started with contributing to an open source project you like?
+DocuMatic allows you to chat with the project's codebase for a smoother contribution process.
 Supports many programming languages including:
  <p align="left"> <a href="https://aws.amazon.com" target="_blank" rel="noreferrer">

  - Python <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a>